bozydar/notifications-widget/README.md

 # Notifications widget

+Collects notifications shown by `naughty`.

 ## Features
-Collects notifions cought by `naughty`:

-* Show the number of already collected in the top.
+* Shows the number of already collected in the top.
 * Clicking the left button shows/hide a widget with titles and messages
 * Clicking the right button resets the state.
 (Mark as read?)
 * Mouse wheel - scrolls messages.